dsuryd/dotNetify/DevApp.ViewModels/Docs/Premium/DotNetifyTesting.md

 <d-alert info="true">

-<b>This is a closed source library for Pro, Team, and Enterprise sponsors.</b> If you are one, send an email to _admin@dotnetify.net_ with your username to get your license key.
+<b>This is a closed-source library for Pro, Team, and Enterprise sponsors.</b> If you are one, send an email to _admin@dotnetify.net_ with your username to get your license key.

-- Pro sponsor: single developer, up to 50 client connections per test project.
+- Pro sponsor: single developer, up to 100 client connections per test project.
-- Team sponsor: up to 10 developers, unlimited client connections + private email support.
+- Team sponsor: up to 10 developers, unlimited usage + private email support.
-- Enterprise sponsor: usage is unlimited + private email support.
+- Enterprise sponsor: unlimited usage + private email support.

 </d-alert>